 (6) Judge Certificate.
 Applications for existing courts for recertification shall be accompanied by a certificate of the judge, on a form approved by the Judicial Council, certifying that the operational standards for the court have been met during the prior year.
 Any exceptions to compliance with the minimum requirements or operational standards shall be noted on the above form.
 In addition, individual Justice Court Judges must meet with the governing body of the entity which created the court at least once a year to review the budget of the court, review compliance with the requirements and operational standards of the court, and discuss other items of common concern and shall certify that this meeting has been held, and that the operational standards for the court have been met during the prior year.

 (7) Justice Court Standards Committee.
-Upon submission of an application, the Justice Court Standards Committee will conduct an appropriate independent investigation and notify the entity of its initial recommendations, whether in favor or against certification.
-If the Committee intends to recommend against certification, it shall specify the minimum requirements which have not been met.
-The entity may then present additional information to the Committee, request an extension, or request a waiver.
-After making an appropriate investigation based upon any additional information or request made by the entity, the Committee will then submit its recommendations to the Judicial Council.
+Upon submission of an application, the Board of Justice Court Judges will conduct an appropriate independent investigation and notify the entity of its initial recommendations, whether in favor or against certification.
+If the Board intends to recommend against certification, it shall specify the minimum requirements which have not been met.
+The entity may then present additional information to the Board, request an extension, or request a waiver.
+After making an appropriate investigation based upon any additional information or request made by the entity, the Board will then submit its recommendations to the Judicial Council.
 The recommendations shall specify whether or not a waiver or extension should be granted, if either has been requested.
 If the recommendation is against recertification, or against waiver, or against extension, the entity may request that it be allowed to make an appearance before the Judicial Council.
-Any request to appear before the Judicial Council must be filed within 15 days of notification of the Committee's recommendations.
+Any request to appear before the Judicial Council must be filed within 15 days of notification of the Board’srecommendations.

 If you have any questions concerning this application, please contact James Peters, Justice Court Administrator, by calling (801) 578-3824 or emailing email@example.com.